 Hear4U is proud to introduce our new line of bone conduction hearing aids, designed to give you the power of conventional hearing aids with the subtlety you expect from 21st-century hearing aid technology.
-Without the need for surgery and whether you suffer from mild or moderate hearing loss, the new F228D Bone Conduction Spectacles will give you the freedom to experience your life to the fullest thanks to its High Fidelity 8 Channel sound processor & customizable programming.
+Whether you suffer from mild or moderate hearing loss, the new F228D Bone Conduction Spectacles will give you the freedom to experience your life to the fullest thanks to its High Fidelity 8 Channel sound processor and customizable programming – all without the need for surgery.
 Some of the other features include:

 Without you needing to do anything, this hearing system will be helping you make the most of all types of sound environments.
 This is down to the digital algorithm that continuously analyses the acoustic environment and applies the most appropriate parameter changes to the sound for betting hearing wherever you may be.

 How Does A Bone Conduction Hearing Device work?